vlab-research/client-cursor-stream/README.md

 const fn = (lim, time) => responsesQuery(pool, email, survey, time, lim) const stream = new ClientCursorStream(fn, new Date('1970-01-01'))

-// stream is a Readable stream, each chunk will be a res.rows object
+// stream is a Readable stream, each chunk will be a single element of the
-// it will end when there are no more results
+// returned array (in this case, the res.rows array). it will end when
+// there are no more results
 ```